ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 ---
 title: Disadvantages of Tailwind
 published: 2024-03-23
-updated:
+updated: 2024-03-25
 description: Why the popular CSS framework is not maintainable
 ---

 ## Introduction

 This post explains the disadvantages of using [TailwindCSS](https://tailwindcss.com/).
-I share my (rather frustrating) experience of working with Tailwind in a large codebase at my job but also attempt to give a summary of the numerous posts and articles that have covered the subject, in particular with regards to maintainability concerns.
+I share my (rather frustrating) experience of working with Tailwind in a large codebase at my job but also attempt to give a summary of the numerous posts and articles that have covered the subject, in particular concerning maintainability concerns.

-As you can probably tell from the length of this blog post, I have tried to cover as many topics as possible and to explore them in depth.
+As you can probably tell from the length of this blog post, I have tried to cover as many topics as possible and explore them in depth.
 I also reflect on the common responses to criticism against Tailwind and explain their shortcomings.

 I understand that many people enjoy working with Tailwind.
 Many developers have reported being more productive with Tailwind.
 And that's fine.
 I also enjoyed working with Tailwind on a small personal project.
 But maybe you will find something in this post that makes you reconsider your choice.